 ltem Description Charge The current battery level expressed as a percentage.
-No. of shots The number of times the shutter has been released with the current batter since the battery was last charged.
-Note that the camera may sometimes release the shutter without recording a photograph, for example when measuring preset white balance.
+No. of shots The number of times the shutter has been released with the current k since the battery was last charged.
+Note that the camera may someti release the shutter without recording a photograph, for example whe measuring preset white balance.
 Battery age A five-level display showing battery age.
-0 (indicates that battery performance is unimpaired, 4 (! !) that the battery has reached the end of its charging life and should be replaced.
-Note that batteries charged at temperatures under about 5 °C (41 °F) may show a temporary drop in charging life; the battery age display will however return to normal once the battery has been recharged at a temperature of about 20 °C (68 °F) or higher.
+0 (I constrained by the state of the end of t

-☑ The MB-D14 Battery Pack
+The MB-D14 Battery Pack